S-Stephen/sails-hook-passport-cued/README.md

 **You can override this model by creating a User.js under your api/models folder and add more attributes and callbacks.**

-Add translation on your config/locales/...
+You may wish to add translation on your config/locales/...

     {
         "Error.Passport.Password.Invalid": "The provided password is invalid!",